 Commercial use

 Hiring a skip for a commercial project is almost essential.
-The amount of waste generated on larger construction sites can be difficult to manage, and there are specific health and safety laws which mean that site managers must be vigilant when managing waste.
+The amount of waste generated on larger construction sites can be difficult to manage.
+There are specific health and safety laws that mean that site managers must be vigilant when managing waste.
 A badly kept site can not only be a risk to workers on the site but also to pedestrians passing nearby.
-If you are managing hazardous waste on your site using a skip can help to keep it contained.
-If you’re unsure of whether your construction waste is hazardous, the Environment Agency and Local Authorities have laid out some helpful guidelines.
+If you are managing hazardous waste on your site, using a skip can help to keep it contained.
+You may not be sure if your construction waste is hazardous.
+Fortunately, the Environment Agency and Local Authorities provide guidelines to help you decide.

 Below are a few occasions for which you should hire a skip in a commercial context: